-As many of you are aware, the Edison Pen Company offers a production line of pens that Brian Gray offers: the Premiere, the Hudson, the Collier, and most recently, the Herald.
+As many of you are aware, the Edison Pen Company offers a production line of pens that Brian Gray offers: Premiere, Beaumont, Ascent, Pearlette, and Collier.
 But there are many other models that Edison offers as part of their Signature line.
-The Huron, Pearl, Mina, Stillwell….
+The Huron, Pearl, Mina, Stillwell, and many others!

 I get asked from time to time how the production line pens compare to the Signature models.
 I asked Brian if he would be willing to send me one of each pen to check them out, take some pictures, and shoot a video, and he did!